Nonlocal Gagliardo-Nirenberg-Sobolev type inequality: Introduction

-Of course, in accordance to the fractional Sobolev inequality \eqref{eq:frac-sobolev-inequality}, we show later in Example \ref{Ex:fractional} that taking the fractional kernel $\nu(h)= |h|^{-d-sp}$ with $sp<d$, which fits the requirements of Theorem \ref{thm:main-result}, gives $\phi(t)= ct^{p^*_s}$ whose corresponding Orlicz space is $L^{p^*_s}(\R^d).$ See also \cite{ACPS21} for embeddings of Fractional Orlicz-Sobolev spaces into Orlicz type spaces.
+Of course, in accordance to the fractional Sobolev inequality \eqref{eq:frac-sobolev-inequality}, we show later in Example \ref{Ex:fractional} that taking the fractional kernel $\nu(h)= |h|^{-d-sp}$ with $sp<d$, which fits the requirements of Theorem \ref{thm:main-result}, gives $\phi(t)= ct^{p^*_s}$ whose corresponding Orlicz space is $L^{p^*_s}(\R^d).$ See also \cite{ACPS21} for embeddings of fractional Orlicz-Sobolev spaces into Orlicz type spaces.
 Let us mention that, in this particular case, the critical exponent $p^*_s$ (or the critical Young function $\phi(t)= ct^{p^*_s}$) can be anticipated using an elementary scaling argument.
 Unfortunately it is not possible to forecast the critical Young function $\phi$ associated with a general kernel $\nu$, using a scaling argument.
 For instance, if $0<s_1<s_2<1$, the kernel $\nu(h)= \max(|h|^{-d-s_1p}, |h|^{-d-s_2p})$ or $\nu(h)= \min(|h|^{-d-s_1p}, |h|^{-d-s_2p})$, does not permit the use of a scaling argument.
 Observe however that we obtain the critical Young function $\phi$ in a more constructive, but still less explicit, manner.
 The abstract aspect of the kernel $\nu$ under consideration forces a more general setting.
 Therefore, we will see later in Theorem \ref{thm:main-result2} that, Theorem \ref{thm:main-result} still holds under weakened assumptions on $\nu$.
-For instance, it appears that the decaying condition \eqref{eq:almost-decreas} can be completely dropped.
+For instance, it appears that the radiality and the decaying condition \eqref{eq:almost-decreas} can be dispensed.
 It appears as a natural question to know if it is possible to obtain the analog of the Gagliardo-Nirenberg-Sobolev inequality for functions restricted on an open set $\Omega$ different from $\R^d$.
-The answer to this important question turns out to be strongly related to the so called Poincar\'e-Sobolev type inequality.
-Indeed, as a second main result of this note, we formulate some interplay between Gagliardo-Nirenberg-Sobolev type inequalities, Poincar\'e-Sobolev type inequalities and Poincar\'e type inequalities.
-The global idea here, summarizes as follows, under that assumption of Theorem \ref{thm:main-result}, if $\Omega\subset \R^d$ is sufficiently smooth then there is a constant also depending on $\Omega$ such that,
+The answer to this important question turns out to be strongly related to the so-called Poincar\'{e}-Sobolev type inequality.
+Another aim of this note, is to formulate some interplay between Gagliardo-Nirenberg-Sobolev type inequalities, Poincar\'{e}-Sobolev type inequalities and Poincar\'{e} type inequalities; see \cite{HK00} for classical case.
+We summarize the global idea as follows: if $\Omega\subset \R^d$ is sufficiently smooth then under the assumptions of Theorem \ref{thm:main-result} there is $C>0$ also depending on $\Omega$ such that,